cosmos/cosmos-sdk/CONTRIBUTING.md

 ### Process for Reviewing PRs

-All PRs require 2 Reviews before merge.
+All PRs require two reviews before merge.
 When reviewing PRs please use the following annotations:

 - `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.
 - `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places, you have pulled down and tested the code locally.